 Make your website mobile-friendly

-Having a mobile-friendly website has become a critical part of having an online presence.
+Having a mobile-friendly website has become a very critical part of having a successful online presence.

 Why make a website mobile-friendly?